-- In June 2018, the Bank published its policy on valuation capabilities to support resolvability (the 'Valuations SoP').1 The compliance deadline for this policy is 1 January 2021. - The policy sets outs the Bank's overall objectives for the timeliness and robustness of resolution valuations.
-The policy also sets out seven principles for the capabilities that certain firms2 should have in place to support these objectives.
-These principles relate to the data and models firms should have in place to support resolution valuations, as well as the governance, documentation, and assurance arrangements around these. - The Bank wrote to firms in scope of the Valuations SoP in November 2018 to provide firms with guidance on valuation capabilities to support resolvability.3 This guidance is non-binding.
-It aims to support implementation of the Valuation SoP by illustrating what may be needed to support timely and robust resolution valuations. - The Bank's policy is consistent with the FSB principles on bail-in execution published in June 2018.4 The Bank contributed to the development of these principles and has in turn sought to reflect them in its policy design.
+- In June 2018, the Bank published its policy on valuation capabilities to support resolvability (the 'Valuations SoP').
+The Bank and PRA announced on 7 May 2020 measures to alleviate operational burdens on firms in response to the Covid-19 outbreak.
+Among these measures, the Bank announced the compliance deadline for the Bank's Statement of Policy on Valuation capabilities to support resolvability had been extended by three months from 1 January 2021 to 1 April 2021.
+Firms should be compliant with the Valuations Statement of Policy by 1 April 2021 unless otherwise communicated by the Bank. - The policy sets outs the Bank's overall objectives for the timeliness and robustness of resolution valuations.
+The policy also sets out seven principles for the capabilities that certain firms should have in place to support these objectives.
+These principles relate to the data and models firms should have in place to support resolution valuations, as well as the governance, documentation, and assurance arrangements around these. - The Bank wrote to firms in scope of the Valuations SoP in November 2018 to provide firms with guidance on valuation capabilities to support resolvability.
+This guidance is non-binding.
+It aims to support implementation of the Valuation SoP by illustrating what may be needed to support timely and robust resolution valuations. - The Bank's policy is consistent with the FSB principles on bail-in execution published in June 2018.
+The Bank contributed to the development of these principles and has in turn sought to reflect them in its policy design.
 In particular, the policy has reflected that: - (a) firms will need to have systems in place to support timely valuations; - (b) the specific assumptions and methodologies applied in resolution valuations should ultimately be at the discretion of an independent valuer; and - (c) in cross-border resolutions, valuations should be led by the home authority, with input from host authorities where relevant.